 Each of the four book reports uses the five-paragraph format done in previous years.
 This year the student incorporates a thesis statement into the essay to tie it together.
-Click here to see your book report options.
-Simply specify which titles you would like in the comments section of the online enrollment.

 As they continue to work through The St. Joseph Baltimore Catechism No. 2 as well as Religion 7 for Young Catholic, students build their understanding of the Creed, the Commandments, the Sacraments, the creation of the angels and of man, grace, and the Holy Spirit.
 Special emphasis is placed on the study of the Sacrament of Confirmation with the book Confirmation Preparation for Young Catholics.